vldkhramtsov/deforestation-detection/README.md

 3) Choose the wanted dates of imaging, and download with the arrow-shaped buttom (Download Product)

-Keep in mind, that scihub.copernicus.eu allows to download 3 images maximum at once.
+Keep in mind, that `scihub.copernicus.eu` allows to download 3 images maximum at once.

 ### Data preparation
 1) Create folder where the following data are stored:
-   * Source subfolder stores raw data that has to be preprocess
+   * Source subfolder stores raw data that has to be preprocess (`source`)
-   * Input subfolder stores data that is used in training and evaluation
+   * Input subfolder stores data that is used in training and evaluation (`input`)
-   * Polygons subfolder stores markup
+   * Polygons subfolder stores markup (`polygons`)
-   * Subfolder containing cloud maps for each image tile
+   * Subfolder containing cloud maps for each image tile (`auxiliary`)

 2) The source folder contains folders for each image that you downloaded.
-In that folder you have to store TIFF images of channels (in our case 'rgb', 'b8', 'b8a', 'b10', 'b11', 'b12', 'ndvi', 'ndmi' channels) named as f”{image_folder}\_{channel}.tif”.
+In that folder you have to store TIFF images of channels (in our case, 'rgb', 'b8', 'b8a', 'b10', 'b11', 'b12', 'ndvi', 'ndmi' channels) named as f”{image_folder}\_{channel}.tif”.

-3) If you have already merged bands to a single TIFF, you can just move it to input folder.
-But you have to create the folder (it can be empty) for this image in the source folder.
+3) If you have already merged bands to a single TIFF, you can just move it to `input` folder.
+But you have to create the folder (it may be empty) for these images in the source folder.

 4) The polygons folder contains markup that you apply to all images in input folder.
+Polygons could be as a single file, as well as different files (e.g., if you want to process each labeled series of tiles separately, to avoid collisions between different markups)

 #### Example of data folder structure:
 ```